alon-benari/FitBit/README.md

 # FitBit
-A fit bit application in python
+A FitBit application in python  to get data from another user's device.